 To answer some common questions concerning the safety of sucralose and digestion — does sucralose cause bloating?
 It certainly can, as it’s been linked to serious pro-inflammatory conditions that affect your digestive system.

 Does sucralose make you poop?
 Again, it can increase inflammation and cause IBS symptoms in some cases.

 3. Linked to Leaky Gut

 Does sucralose affect gut bacteria?
-Essentially, the understanding we now have is that, because the body cannot digest sucralose, it travels through the human gastrointestinal track and damages it as it goes.
-It kills probiotics and harms the intestinal wall, potentially causing leaky gut.
+Essentially, the understanding we now have is that because the body cannot digest sucralose, it travels through the human gastrointestinal track and damages it as it goes.
+It harms the intestinal wall, potentially causing leaky gut.

 Several studies have confirmed the harmful effects of sucralose on gut health.
 For instance, the Journal of Toxicology and Environmental Health published an animal study out of Duke University Medical Center describing that Splenda not only significantly reduces beneficial bacteria in the gut, but it also increases your fecal pH.
 That decreases the amount of nutrients you can absorb.